JavaFXpert/vqe-playground/docs/the-vqe-inator.md

 *Fig 3: Graph with three vertices and weights*

-The graph has already been colored with one of its MaxCut solutions, namely, 3, as the sum of the cuts between nodes of different colors is 3.
-The energy for that coloring is $-2$, because the weight total between opposite color vertices is $-3$ and the weight total between same color vertices is 1.
-Adding these totals yields $-2$.
+The graph has already been colored with one of its MaxCut solutions, namely, 3, which is the best we can do with this coloring.
+The energy for that coloring is $-1$, because negating the weight total between opposite color vertices yields $-3$ and the weight total between same color vertices is 1.
+Adding these totals (and dividing by 2 to normalize TODO: Why?) yields $-1$.

 There are $2^3$ combinations with which the vertices in our graph may be colored.
 The energy states for each of these combinations are represented on the [main diagonal](https://en.wikipedia.org/wiki/Main_diagonal) of the following Hermitian matrix.
 $$
 \begin{bmatrix}
   2 & 0 & 0 & 0 & 0 & 0 & 0 & 0 \\
+  0 & -1 & 0 & 0 & 0 & 0 & 0 & 0 \\
   0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 \\
-  0 & 0 & -1 & 0 & 0 & 0 & 0 & 0 \\
   0 & 0 & 0 & -1 & 0 & 0 & 0 & 0 \\
   0 & 0 & 0 & 0 & -1 & 0 & 0 & 0 \\
-  0 & 0 & 0 & 0 & 0 & -1 & 0 & 0 \\
   0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 \\
+  0 & 0 & 0 & 0 & 0 & 0 & -1 & 0 \\
   0 & 0 & 0 & 0 & 0 & 0 & 0 & 2 \\
  \end{bmatrix}
  \begin{matrix}